Hint: The Answer is Yes, but It Requires a Shift in Your Culture

 The best, fast-growth companies focus on marketing throughout the customer experience: from beginning to end.
 Rather than adding digital marketing to a plan, they integrate digital marketing as a tactic under the branding strategy, customer support, and lead generation strategy.
 Instead of “starting a blog,” they think about their website and ask what kind of content would help our customer’s experience.

 Changing your culture to accept and advocate for marketing starts at the top.
 Understanding if marketing is worth it is only the first step in appreciating what marketing can do for your business.
-If you need help with marketing strategy or growth-driven design for your website, contact us for a consultation.
+If you need help with marketing strategy or growth-driven design for your website, contact us for a consultation or check out our list of free templates to help you get started.

 I’m a mom, a small business owner, and I’m a marketing professional with over a decade helping businesses with their branding and online presence.
 When I’m not spending time with my family or on my business, I love cooking (and eating) and snuggling with my dogs while I binge on TV shows.
 My favorite authors are Malcolm Gladwell and Steve Martin.
 My favorite movies are L.A.
 Story, Little Mermaid, Hedwig and the Angry Inch, and Trainspotting.